autotelik/datashift_journey/README.md

 [![Build Status](https://travis-ci.org/autotelik/datashift_journey.svg?branch=master)](https://travis-ci.org/autotelik/datashift_journey)

-Define a Forms (Reform) based journey through your site, via a simple state based DSL
+Define a journey through your site, via a simple state based DSL, provides a generic Controller that manages navigation for you, collect data via a forms based approach.

 Take any ActiveRecord model and add a state machine that manages a multi-page forms based journey such as a questionnaire, checkout, survey, registration process etc